-- · Display all alarm conditions as they occur

-- · Display all zone troubles as they occur

-- Display all system troubles as they occur
+- · Display all zone troubles as they occur - Display all system troubles as they occur

 All zone alarm LEDs that turned on during Walktest remain on until the Reset key is pressed.
 Note that disabled zones will not respond during the Walktest.
+The LED blink rate for zones 9 and 10, when activated in Walktest, will be at a faster rate than the other zone LEDs.